Marschal66/WebApp/README.md

 # Source
-This project was copied by https://www.tektutorialshub.com/angular/angular-calculator-application/
+This project was copied from https://www.tektutorialshub.com/angular/angular-calculator-application/

 # WebApp